-Join Dave Schultze for an in-depth discussion in this video Camera strategies, part of Architectural Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Camera strategies, part of Rhino and V-Ray: Architectural Rendering.

 - In this first video of the camera and rendering chapter, I will highlight some key strategies and settings.
 These should help keep you out of trouble and increase your odds you'll make a sweet render every time.
 The first thing I want to mention is your foreground and background should be combined to add more depth and interest.
 Here we're seeing people close by, the building in the kind of mid-ground with a little bit of trees in the background.
 This will really help add that third dimension to what is otherwise a 2D image people will be looking at later.
 I have another example already saved here.

 Let's jump over to this name view.
 So here's kind of an extreme example.
 We have a lot of elements really close, everywhere in between and then far in the background.
 You might have noticed that this is tipped a little bit and I've done that because I want to add a little extra drama and also, I'm not going to be compositing.
 We already discussed how if you will be compositing and adding more 2D elements, then you definitely want to have a level camera with the horizon as close to center as possible.
 We already did that previously but let's take a quick look.

 So this is an example of the camera setup with everything perfectly level and the horizon right about here, in the center of the screen.
 Now if you like that tilted look, it's pretty easy to do.
 I have a 3D navigator, so that means I don't have to go into the software at all, but for most other people, we're going to go here, to the viewport label and then and then under "Set Camera", we're going to click on "Tilt view".
 This will give us a little hand here and we're just going to tip this guy side-to-side.